SmartBear-DevRel/explore-cli/README.md

                 |_|
 ```
 **Description:**
->   Simple utility CLI for importing data into and out of SwaggerHub Explore
+>   Simple utility CLI for importing data into and out of API Hub Explore

 **Usage:**
 > Explore.CLI [command] [options]